beauregard-joshua/Into-The-Abyss-Story/characters/sloobludop/bloppblippodd.md

 ![Bloppblippodd](Bloppblippodd.png)

 Bloppblippodd was a female kuo-toa from Sloobludop and daughter of archpriest [Ploopploopeen](ploopploopeen.md) of the church of the Sea Mother.
-She served as the archpriest of the [cult of the Deep Father](../../lore/organizations/deepfather.md) until she was killed by a combination effort of [Ebadius](../pcs/ebadius.md) and Ploopploopeen at the altar of the [Deep Father](../../lore/demon_lords/demogorgon.md).
+She served as the archpriest of the [cult of the Deep Father](../../lore/organizations/deepfather.md) until she was killed by Ploopploopeen at the altar of the [Deep Father](../../lore/demon_lords/demogorgon.md).

 ## Personality
 Like many kuo-toa, Bloppblippodd behaves erratically and is extremely devout to her diety.
 She is arrogant and zealous, causing her to make rash decisions in the name of her god [Leemooggoogoon](../../lore/demon_lords/demogorgon.md).
 In this sense, she was willing to wage a religous war with her father over this and attempt to sacrifice outsiders to appease her god.
 Beyond the single interaction the party had with her at the altar of the Deep Father, not much is known about Bloppblippodd's personality.